gushecht/noungroups/README.md

 <img src="http://deeplearning4j.org/img/countries_capitals.png" width="500px">

 From this image of word vectors projected down to two dimensions, it's clear that conceptually-related words occupy regions together.
 That was the motivation for this project.

+Because I had to process a lot of text, I initially wanted to use Spark's word2vec implementation on a cluster on AWS.
+However, I ran into enough issues that I ended up using Gensim's word2vec locally.

 ### sense2vec
 One limitation of word2vec is that it treats words with multiple meanings as though they only have one.
 For example, the word 'duck' is both a noun and a verb, but word2vec gives 'duck' just one vector representation, instead of two.  sense2vec is a proposed improvement that consists the pre-processing step of part of speech tagging the words before they go into word2vec.
 Thus, instead of 'She had to duck when the duck flew by' we have 'She|NOUN had|VERB to|PART duck|VERB when|ADV the|DET duck|NOUN flew|VERB by|ADP'.  'duck' and 'duck' become 'duck|VERB' and 'duck|NOUN', two unique words that get two unique vectors.